haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

 For eg;

-To see about the documentation about *jumplist* , type : `ESC + :help jumplist`
+To see about the documentation about *jumps* , type : `ESC + :help jumps`

 I wrote above example, because it is an another interesting feature required for modern IDE.
-The thing is that it was there in build with Vim.
+The thing is that it was build in with Vim.

-1. **Jumplist**
+1. **Jump List**

    I found this feature accidently.
-This is to jump across different files and same time we can jump back through all the files we came across.
+This is to jump across different files and same time option for jump back through all the files we came across.

    To understand this feature - If we used Rope plugin to see definition of a function outside the current file, it will open new buffer in Vim and direct us to that file.
 What if we want to come back to the same location of previous file ?.
-This requires jumpback operation.
+This requires jump back operation.
 Press `CTRL + o`, you can see the magic.
 Press `CTRL + <tab>` to go forward again.

-   There is much more things are there about jumplist, Vim internally keeps the list of our locations across different files. you can see that by `:jumps` command and this list is available different instance of the Vim editor.
+   There is much more things are there about jumplist, Vim internally keeps the list of our locations across different files. you can see that by typing `:jumps` command and this list is available different instance of the Vim editor.